fernicar/echo_finder/TINS_Edition/README.md

+# echo_finder_TINS_Edition

 ## Description
-`echo_finder_TINS_Edition` is a minimalist desktop application designed to identify and highlight redundant or excessively repeated phrases ("echoes") within narrative text.
-It helps users refine their writing by pinpointing repetitive phrasing, focusing on the "longest possible repeating sequences" to provide actionable insights for intervention.
-The application prioritizes clear identification over real-time editing, allowing users to analyze text and then make informed decisions to improve narrative flow.
+`echo_finder_TINS_Edition` is a sophisticated desktop application designed to identify and highlight redundant or excessively repeated phrases ("echoes") within narrative text.
+It helps users refine their writing by pinpointing repetitive phrasing, focusing on the "longest possible repeating sequences" to provide actionable insights.
+The application features a live, interactive highlighting system that updates in real-time as the user edits, providing an intuitive and powerful curation experience.
+It also includes persistent user preferences for UI theme, appearance, and sorting, ensuring a personalized workflow.

 ## Functionality

 ### Core Features
 -   **Text Input:** Load text from a project file or paste/type directly into a dedicated text area.
 -   **Echo Detection:** Process the narrative text to find repeating sequences of words (phrases).
--   **Dynamic Phrase Lengths:** Analyze phrases with a minimum length of 2 words, up to a dynamically determined maximum length based on the input text.
+-   **Configurable Word Count:** Analyze phrases with a user-configurable minimum and maximum number of words.
+The maximum is dynamically limited by the longest available phrase in the text.
 -   **"Maximal Match" (Greedy) Logic:** Prioritize and report only the longest possible repeating phrases, automatically filtering out shorter, overlapping repetitions that are fully contained within a reported longer echo.
+-   **Live Interactive Highlighting:** Select a phrase from the results list or type into a dedicated toolbar field to see all occurrences instantly highlighted.
+The highlights and result counts update in real-time as the main text is edited.
+-   **Persistent UI Customization:** Choose between Light, Dark, or Auto (system) themes, and select from available UI styles (e.g., Fusion, Windows).
+Preferences are saved and automatically applied on next launch.
+-   **Persistent Sorting Presets:** Offer two predefined sorting methods: "Longest First (by Word Count)" and "Most Repeated (Short to Long)".
+The application defaults to "Longest First" and remembers the user's last choice across sessions.
--   **Custom Whitelist:** Allow users to define a project-specific whitelist of abbreviations (e.g., "Dr.", "Mr.") whose internal punctuation should be preserved during text preprocessing.
+-   **Custom Whitelist:** Define a project-specific whitelist of abbreviations (e.g., "Dr.", "Mr.") whose internal punctuation should be preserved during text preprocessing.
--   **Echo Results Display:** Present detected echoes in a sortable list, showing the phrase, its count, and its word length.
--   **Sorting Presets:** Offer two predefined sorting methods for the echo results: "Most Repeated (Short to Long)" and "Longest First (by Word Count)".
+-   **Seamless Clipboard Integration:** An "Auto Copy" feature, enabled by default, instantly copies any selected phrase from the results list to the system clipboard for use in external editors.
--   **Project Management:** Create new projects, load existing `.json` project files, and save the current text, configurations, whitelist, and echo results to `.json` files.
+-   **Project Management:** Create, load, and save projects as `.json` files, preserving the text, configurations, whitelist, and analysis results.
--   **UI Feedback:** Provide clear visual indicators for dirty text (needs re-processing) and status messages.
+-   **Robust UI Feedback:** Provide clear visual indicators for a "dirty" state (when inputs no longer match the last analysis) and detailed status messages.

-### User Interface (PySide6 - Fusion Style, Auto Color Scheme)
+### User Interface (PySide6)

-The main application window will be a PySide6 desktop application using the 'Fusion' style and 'Auto' color scheme.
-It will feature a central layout divided into four main sections by `QSplitter` widgets, allowing dynamic resizing.
+The main application window is a PySide6 desktop application that respects persistent user settings for style and theme.
+It features a central layout divided into four main sections by `QSplitter` widgets, allowing dynamic resizing.

 ```mermaid
 graph TD